Using Minecraft to Present Evidence-Based Claims in Ms. Wenzel's Class

 I know my wheels are churning after learning all about Ms. Wenzel’s use of Minecraft to get her students excited about writing.
-Like she mentioned during our interview, the platform is very open-ended, so there are few limits to what students could create to demonstrate their learning.
+Like she mentioned during our interview, the platform is very open-ended, so there are few limits to what students could create.
 I hope you’ve found Ms. Wenzel’s creativity as inspiring as I have!
 Happy planning ☺

 More to Explore

 - Article: Curious about how you can integrate Minecraft into your own instruction?
 Check out these ideas from Edutopia to start your planning!

 - Minecraft Lesson Plans: So you want to create an engaging, Minecraft-centered lesson, but you aren’t very technologically savvy.
 Don’t stress––Minecraft Education Edition has you covered with these pre-made lesson plans containing specific in-game directions to guide your students through the digital aspects of each assignment.